PromptOn/prompton/README.md

     Prompton users are those who handle prompts and the services that call inferences on behalf of the final users.

     User auth is via JWT tokens.
-Once you have a user/password just click on authorize [Prompton API documentation UI](https://staging.api.prompton.ai).
+Once you have a user/password just click on authorize on [Prompton API documentation UI](https://staging.api.prompton.ai).

     From code you can use `/token` endpoint.